 A look across our industry pages shows that in regulated sectors such as FinTech or legal-tech, customers frequently demand dedicated environments — or at least demonstrable data isolation at the database level.
 The architecture has to support that requirement from day one, not as a retrofit.

 For architecture thinking at the early stage the rule is simple: treat tenant isolation as an afterthought and you'll pay for it later in expensive rewrites.
-Scaling from zero to €1m ARR in 18 months is realistic — but only with an architecture that can carry that growth from the start.

 Multi-tenant systems offer significant advantages around infrastructure cost and operational overhead.
 They also bring specific risks that founders and CTOs must understand before settling on an architecture.